Submit

 Same-day appointments for crisis/emergency situations are available during all open hours.

-Note: Counseling Center staff do not prescribe medication.
+Note: Counseling Center staff do not prescribe medication or conduct psychological assessments but can provide referrals.
 If you are seeking an evaluation for medication, please contact the University Health Center to schedule an appointment with a psychiatric nurse practitioner.

 Services for Students

+The Counseling Center offers in-person and telehealth counseling sessions at no cost to students.
 You'll meet one-on-one with a counselor, and work together to discuss your goals and create a plan to address your concerns.
-You can walk in for your initial in-person session, but if you want a virtual appointment you need to schedule that in advance.

 Crisis/Emergency Appointments